 Lilly Bunn tries the look in collaboration with a gilded ceiling and glossy teal walls to stunning effect.
 The light from its scattered bulbs casts a pretty glow onto the golden ceiling giving the space an ultra-opulent feel.
 A fret-designed mirror is placed just so to reflect the statement silhouette, doubling its impact.

 Image Credit: Lee Ledbetter/Jessie D. Miller

 To the untrained, a grey-on-grey room runs the risk of feeling cold but experts in visceral design, Lee Ledbetter & Associates, understand all the ways to sidestep any potential faux pas.
-In this Architectural Digest-featured French Quarter space the firm hung a celestial 1960s sputnik pendant from a charcoal grey firmament and livened up with pure white sofa and matching ottoman and an 18th century French giltwood mirror.
+In this Architectural Digest-featured French Quarter space the firm hung a celestial 1960s sputnik light pendant from a charcoal grey firmament and livened up with pure white sofa and matching ottoman and an 18th century French giltwood mirror.

 One of the reasons we included Jessie D. Miller in this year’s Ones To Watch article was her intrepid design mentality.
-Expertly navigating the potential difficulties of a four poster bed, black walls and a zebra rug, the designer didn’t baulk at the thought of including a sputnik in this bedroom and we’re glad she didn’t – the result is one of confident glamour.
+Expertly navigating the potential difficulties of a four poster bed, black walls and a zebra rug, the designer didn’t baulk at the thought of including a sputnik light in this bedroom and we’re glad she didn’t – the result is one of confident glamour.

 Image Credit: Jean-Louis Deniot